matthew-beisser/testing-automation-pipeline-3/docs/design.md

 Perhaps more importantly though, the ability to view the test data over time against KPIs as well as interogating the report analysis is lacking.
 This makes trend analysis of sensor issues not possible without investing an extradorinary amount of time.

 The proposed software solution is to

-The complete automation of the FT2 process is not currently feasible.
-A test engineer will still be required even with the proposed automation solution.

 ## Goals and Non-Goals